ESG and Industrial Water: What Should Corporate Leaders Focus On?

 Corporate Water Solutions and ESG Outcomes

 Saltworks helps customers manage wastewater in smart ways, often beyond the limits of conventional technologies.
-Examples of our project outcomes include increasing freshwater recovery, reducing energy and chemical consumption, and reducing health and safety risks with intelligent automation.
+Our project outcomes include increasing freshwater recovery, reducing energy and chemical consumption, and reducing health and safety risks with intelligent automation.
 The following are some examples of recent water projects with highlighted improved ESG outcomes for our customers:

 Water Treatment Solution Key ESG Outcomes